dat3Cph/material/flowJPA/week1/JpaLifecycleAndAnnotationExercise.md

 17. Get the first name of the oldest student in the database.
 18. Get the youngest student in the database.
 19. Get the `sum` of all ages of all students in the database.

-**Exercise 2: Q & A**

-1. Why do we need a no-arg constructor in an entity class?
-2. Investigate where we in our code can change the following:
-   - specify the database dialect?
-   - specify the JDBC connection properties?
-   - add annotated classes?
-3. What is the purpose of the `@GeneratedValue` annotation and what are the different strategies that can be used to generate primary key values for entities?
-4. In Java, we have something called `try with resources`.
-What does it do and how can we use it in our code?
-5. What is the difference between `persist()` and `merge()` methods in JPA?
-6. What is the difference between the `TypedQuery` and `Query` interfaces in JPA?
-7. What is the difference between the `getSingleResult()` and `getResultList()` methods in JPA?
-8. What are the different states of an entity in JPA?